MissMercyKN/Dia-WatchHealthApp/README.md

 ## DiaWatch 🩺 – AI-Powered Diabetes Risk Detection App

 DiaWatch is a user-friendly web application that uses machine learning to assess an individual's risk of developing diabetes.
-Built with Python and Streamlit, it empowers users with quick risk evaluations, lifestyle recommendations, and informative health tips — all based on input health parameters.
+Built with Python and Streamlit, it empowers users with quick risk evaluations, lifestyle recommendations, and informative health tips — all based on input health parameters.It alos contain more information of the best practices to prevent diabetes

  ##🚀 Live Demo
  https://dia-watchhealthapp-prrzzv7hdx5chsnpy4ps9i.streamlit.app/